 If you have an illness or injury that could turn into an emergency within 48 hours if it is not treated, go to an Urgent Care Center.
 Be sure to go to an in-network Urgent Care Center.
-Preauthorization is not required but make sure they participate with the MCO or you may be billed.
-If you are unsure if you should go to an Urgent Care Center, call your PCP.
-Their number is on your MCO card.
+Preauthorization is not required but make sure they participate with the MCO, or you may be billed.
+If you are unsure if you should go to an Urgent Care Center, call your PCP or the MCO 24-hour Nurse Advice Line.
+Both numbers are on your MCO card.